 Paul joined Changepoint in 2015 through the acquisition of barometerIT, an industry-leading enterprise mapping application that creates a living roadmap of any enterprise or organization.
 Before founding barometerIT, Paul held solutions architect and business development roles with several IT and solutions providers including Perficient, an IT services firm serving enterprise and Global 2000 customers throughout North America.

 Today, Paul lives in Minneapolis with his wife, a fellow entrepreneur and designer and their three sons.
 He holds a bachelor’s in business administration from Loyola University in Chicago and once studied hip-hop dance with Prince’s choreographer.

-As director of human resources, Marianne oversees all elements of Changepoint’s global human resources.
+As Vice President of Human Resources, Marianne oversees all elements of Changepoint’s global human resources.
 Marianne brings more than two decades of experience building agile, high-performing teams to her role guiding the HR function.